-The textbook associated with the class is electronic.
+The textbook included in the standard package class is electronic.
 Many students prefer a hard copy.
 If you should want a hard copy, you may purchase the textbook separately, or rent it:

 - 1. If you don't already have access to Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Fourth Edition, redeem your ACCESS CODE and complete registration at http://thePoint.lww.com/activate. - 2.
 From the "My Content" page, click on Lippincott CoursePoint+ for Ricci: Essentials of Maternity, Newborn, and Women's Health Nursing, Fourth Edition. - 3.
-On the welcome screen or from "My Classes", select "Join a Class", enter your CLASS CODE: 6D06AC10, and click "Enroll".
+On the welcome screen or from "My Classes", select "Join a Class", enter your CLASS CODE: 926CDFC1 and click "Enroll".